andypeng93/Capstone_Project/README.md

 **Author**: Andy Peng

-The contents of this repository detail an analysis of the Capstone project.
+The contents of this repository detail an analysis of the air pollution in Gucheng, China.
 This analysis is detailed in hopes of making the work accessible and replicable.

 ### Business problem: